-Walton, a Republican, was the representative for Maine's 2nd congressional district from 1861 to 1863.
+Walton was the representative for Maine’s 2nd congressional district and was a Republican.
+He served from 1861 to 1863.

 From Jul 1861 to Jun 1862, Walton missed 70 of 224 roll call votes, which is 31.3%.
 This is on par with the median of 27.9% among the lifetime records of representatives serving in Jun 1862.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000